 ‘Did you feel like you were destined to become someone important?
 Did you feel you were a very special or extraordinary person?’
 These are two questions from a list on the Psychosenet website.
 This list allows you to test to what extent you have been suffering from psychotic symptoms in the past week.
 You can choose between four answers: never, sometimes, often and almost always.
 ‘Don’t think too long about an answer, the first response is usually the best’ – tops the list.
 In the context of such a questionnaire, questions about being important or extraordinary have a signaling function in the first place and play the same role as questions about hearing voices, about conspiracies or telepathy.
 But actually, they are also – you only have to rephrase them a little bit in order to see it – central questions in any sense of self-awareness.
 Yes, they are among the questions that people constantly ask themselves in countless situations, or whose secret guiding power can be constantly felt.
 What do I have in common with other people and what is special about me?
 How am I doing?
 Or just – am I in?
 Do I count?
 Am I really someone?

 What do I have in common with Einstein and in what sense do I differ from him?
-And actually, how intelligent is Einstein himself really?
+And then, how intelligent is Einstein himself really?
 How do you rate the intelligence of other people?
 You don’t often hear people talking about others whom they deem smarter than themselves.
 When I was employed in ICT later on, I several times met people I figured to be more intelligent than me.
-Occasionally, while reading books, I had the impression I was dealing with mind really greater than mine, as with Johann Wolfgang von Goethe or with Jean-Paul Sartre.
+Occasionally, while reading books, I had the impression I was dealing with a mind really greater than my own, as I did with Johann Wolfgang von Goethe or with Jean-Paul Sartre.
 But while reading Einstein’s biography later on, after my psychosis, I never got the idea that Einstein was a man with an excessively high IQ.
-In fact, he reminded me of other cultural celebrities who rely not so much on their intelligence but on a high creative imagination, such as Vincent van Gogh, Fyodor Dostoevsky or Gustav Mahler.
+In fact, he reminded me of other cultural celebrities who rely, not so much on their intelligence, but on a high creative imagination, such as Vincent van Gogh, Fyodor Dostoevsky or Gustav Mahler.

 Yes, what did I have in common with Albert Einstein?
 Reading about his life, one of the impressions I regularly got, was that he was ‘too good for this world’ – something people also would say about me.
 He had a certain naivety.
 And a silly sense of humor.
 He also was a bit slow.
 These are all nice things to boast as a recognized genius, but in the ordinary toiling as an IT professional in business, these are certainly no good qualities and even things you’ll have ‘to work on’ in your ‘personal development plan’.
 If there’s one quality I can measure up to Einstein, it’s his absent-mindedness.
 Always mulling over some philosophical riddle, and then suddenly losing your keys…